About the Perez-Guerrero Trust Fund (PGTF)

 What is the procedure for submission of PGTF funding applications?

 Applications should be forwarded with a cover letter or note verbale on official letterhead addressed to the Chair of the Group of 77.
-Currently, the Chair of G-77 for the year 2014 is H.E.
-Mr. Sacha Sergio Llorentty SolÝz, Permanent Representative of the Plurinational State of Bolivia to the United Nations.
+Currently, the Chair of G-77 for the year 2015 is H.E.
+Mr. Kingsley Mamabolo, Permanent Representative of the Republic of South Africa to the United Nations.